VCAS Multi-network Platform and Architecture

-- VCAS for Internet TV, providing enhanced HTTP Live Streaming (HLS) security for live and on-demand OTT services to the broadest range of device types
+- Internet TV, providing enhanced HTTP Live Streaming (HLS) security for live and on-demand OTT services to the broadest range of device types

-Based on a highly modular system architecture and efficient form factor, VCAS is inherently cost effective for the smallest hospitality deployment, based on the VCAS Hospitality appliance, while field-proven to scale efficiently to tier 1 pay-TV operations with millions of subscribers by using distributed and load balanced server clusters.
+With a highly modular architecture and compact form factor, VCAS is inherently cost effective for the smallest hospitality deployment, based on the VCAS Hospitality appliance, while field-proven to scale efficiently to tier 1 pay-TV operations with millions of subscribers by using distributed and load balanced server clusters.

-Thanks to a vast Verimatrix partner ecosystem, operators can choose from a wide variety of pre-integrated components, such as middleware/subscriber management systems (SMS) and video-on-demand (VOD) servers, and hundreds of receiver models, including DVB, IPTV and hybrid set-top boxes, Windows and Mac OS computing platforms, iOS and Android smart phones and tablets, smart TVs, and gaming consoles.
+Thanks to a vast partner ecosystem, operators can choose from a wide variety of pre-integrated components, such as middleware and subscriber management systems (SMS), video encoders, VOD and asset management servers, and hundreds of receiver models, including DVB, IPTV and hybrid STBs, Windows and Mac OS platforms, iOS and Android smart phones and tablets, smart TVs, and video game consoles.

 For Verimatrix definitions of multi-network, multi-screen and hybrid services, and for a list of industry and Verimatrix-originating acronyms, click here.